-The newly developed EASE model (first implemented in SY2021) estimated escapement of steelhead and Chinook Salmon at LGR by utilizing the same basic principles of previous methods, but combining their strengths and addressing biases (steelhead run reconstruction [Stark et al. 2021], fall Chinook run reconstruction [Steinhorst et al. 2010], SCOBI [Steinhorst et al. 2017], STADEM [See et al. 2021]).
-Prior to the SY2021 report (Baum et al. 2022b), wild and hatchery escapement estimates were previously based on unadjusted window counts (i.e. the counts were treated as a complete census).
+The recently developed EASE model (first implemented in SY2021) estimated escapement of steelhead and Chinook Salmon at LGR by using the same basic principles of previous methods but combined their strengths and addressed biases (steelhead run reconstruction [Stark et al. 2021], fall Chinook run reconstruction [Steinhorst et al. 2010], SCOBI [Steinhorst et al. 2017], STADEM [See et al. 2021]).
+Prior to the SY2021 report (Baum et al. 2022b), wild and hatchery escapement estimates were based on unadjusted window counts (i.e. the counts were treated as a complete census).
 However, there were a couple of potential biases when estimating total adult escapement at LGR using unadjusted window counts.
 First, some returning fish were known to fallback downstream of LGR after successfully crossing to the upstream side.
 The fallback fish that re-ascend the LGR ladder were essentially counted twice at the window.
-Second, the window was not counted 24 hours a day throughout the season; therefore, the daily counts did not include nighttime passage (USACE 2021, 2022).
-The EASE model is fundamentally similar to the previously implemented SCOBI R package; however, it incorporates fallback/reascension with group-specific rates and estimates nighttime passage rates to inform the total daily counts.
+Second, the window was not used to count fish 24 hours a day throughout the season; therefore, the daily counts excluded nighttime passage (USACE 2021, 2022).
+The EASE model is fundamentally similar to the previously implemented SCOBI model; however, it accounts for nighttime passage rates and stock-specific fallback/reascension rates to inform the total daily counts.
 Window counts are a critical component of the ESA listing and have been used for decades to evaluate population performance in the hydrosystem (Joint Columbia River Management Staff 2023); therefore, the adjusted EASE escapement estimates are still directly related to and maintain a transparent relationship with window count data.
-Window counts at LGR are still reported in Table 2.
-EASE also provides a measure of GSI uncertainty when assigning stocks and does not utilize the number of trapped fish to inform the total number of fish that ascended the ladder.
-Accounting for all the aforementioned issues increases the value of the series to address multiple management and assessment needs.
+Steelhead and Chinook Salmon window counts at LGR are reported in Tables 2 and 4, respectively.
+The EASE model also provides a measure of GSI uncertainty when assigning stocks and does not use the number of trapped fish to inform the total number of fish that ascended the ladder.
+Accounting for all the above issues increases the value of the time series to address multiple management and assessment needs.

-This report provides valuable basin-wide escapement information for assessing the status of Snake River summer steelhead and spring-summer Chinook Salmon.
-We summarized the abundance and composition of wild adult steelhead and Chinook Salmon returning to LGR during SY2022 and compared these metrics to previous years.
-Since SY1998, we noted wild steelhead and Chinook Salmon abundance estimates have failed to exceed their species-specific minimum abundance thresholds the majority of years.
-Wild steelhead abundance has only exceeded 21,000 fish ten times in the past 25 years.
-Wild Chinook Salmon abundance has only exceeded 31,500 fish twice in the past 25 years.
+This report provides valuable basin-wide escapement information for assessing the status of Snake River steelhead and spring-summer Chinook Salmon.
+We summarized the abundance and composition of wild adult steelhead and Chinook Salmon returning to LGR in SY2023 and compared these metrics to previous years.
+Since SY1998, wild steelhead and Chinook Salmon abundance estimates have failed to exceed their species-specific minimum abundance thresholds in most years.
+Wild steelhead abundance has only exceeded 21,000 fish twelve times in the past 26 years.
+Wild Chinook Salmon abundance has only exceeded 31,500 fish twice in the past 26 years.
 Neither species has exceeded their minimum abundance threshold in the past five years.
-We also updated the adult-to-adult productivity series and the SAR series for both species.
-We observed overall declining trends in productivity and smolt-to-adult return rates for both species over the past five years.
-These long-term escapement patterns of steelhead and Chinook Salmon are the result of how each species is responding to different environmental and anthropogenic conditions at various life stages, and we must consider each of these interacting factors in order to best manage for both species.
+We also updated the adult-to-adult productivity and the SAR rate series for both species.
+These long-term escapement patterns of steelhead and Chinook Salmon are the result of how each species is responding to different environmental and anthropogenic conditions at various life stages, and we must consider each of these interacting factors to best manage both species.